sumnerevans/sumnerevans.com/content/posts/travel/2024-scale/index.md

 and I thought it was an neat idea.
 The most interesting part about it was that [Eelco Dolstra](https://github.com/edolstra) (whose PhD dissertation is the foundation for Nix, and who continues as a major contributor to the Nix project) was there and asked many questions of the speaker.
-It's cool to see that Elcco is still engaged with the community that his work created.
+It's cool to see that Eelco is still engaged with the community that his work created.

 After that talk, Addison and I ended up going to lunch at an Italian restaurant